deo2407/clox/README.md

 # clox
 Compiler for clox written in C

-It's inspired by this book[https://craftinginterpreters.com/contents.html]
+The project is inspired by [Creafting Interpreters](https://craftinginterpreters.com/contents.html)